 Urging governments and intergovernmental organizations as well as private institutions and organisations to pursue policies and programs that advocate for and promote media and information literacy and lifelong learning for all, so as to help users develop their abilities to evaluate and interact with online information resources.

 Fostering ICT capacity building and ensuring that professional expertise keeps pace with advancing technology by building mechanisms for ICT skills development, to support economic development, help generate jobs and allow more people to benefit from the information society.

+Working towards the development of a professionalised workforce comprised of those who provide, create and maintain ICTs to ensure that all citizens can have confidence in the trustworthiness of the professionals who they rely on in the Information Society.

 Integrating ICT with educational initiatives and activities and exploring mechanisms for accreditation of on-line learning.